XemnasDestroyer/robotica/README.md

-# Robotics
+# Proyecto de Robotica

-This is the repository for group 2 of the Robotics project for the 25/26 year.
+(En Ingles) This is the repository for group 2 of the Robotics project for the 25/26 year.

 # Instrucciones
 ## Ejecutar el script de python.